okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook-new-draft/main/index.md

 * If you use an allowable email domain and employee number, the end user registration goes through for the profile and progressive profile enrollment scenario.
 * If you use an incorrect email domain or employee number (depending on the scenario), the end user registration is denied.

 Review the error message that displays the error summary from the external service code and is passed back to the Okta sign-in page.
 See [error](/docs/reference/registration-hook/#error).
+You can also review the console output from your Glitch application's **Logs**.

 ### Test the progressive enrollment inline hook